“SIQUIJOR is the fount of witchcraft in the Philippines.”

 Siquijor is pretty much off-the-beaten path because of its poor accessibility.
 It has an airport but is exclusive for Airjuan, a seaplane operating service that takes direct flight from Cebu.

-Most travelers go by ferry from these destinations:
+Most travelers go to Siquijor by ferry from these destinations:

 - Iligan City